Latest Scikit-Learn releases have made significant advances in the area of ensemble methods.

 XGBoost does not have such capabilities, and therefore expects categorical features to be binarized using either

-The "homogenisation" of LightGBM and XGBoost estimators is possible by enforcing the binarization of categorical features.
+The “homogenisation” of LightGBM and XGBoost estimators is possible by enforcing the binarization of categorical features.
 However, this reduces the predictive performance of LightGBM.
-For more information, please refer to the blog post about converting Scikit-Learn based LightGBM pipelines to PMML documents.
+For more information, please refer to the blog post about converting Scikit-Learn LightGBM pipelines to PMML.

-The solution is to perform feature engineering for each child estimator (and in the passthrough mode, also for the parent estimator) separately:
+The solution is to perform data pre-processing for each child estimator (and in the passthrough mode, also for the parent estimator) separately:

 from sklearn_pandas import DataFrameMapper from sklearn.ensemble import StackingClassifier from sklearn.pipeline import Pipeline from sklearn2pmml.pipeline import PMMLPipeline mapper = DataFrameMapper(..) estimator = StackingClassifier([ ("first", Pipeline(..)), ("second", Pipeline(..)), ("third", Pipeline(..)) ], final_estimator = Pipeline(..)) pipeline = PMMLPipeline([ ("mapper", mapper), ("estimator", estimator) ])

-If all child pipelines perform common feature engineering work, then it should be extracted into the first step of the pipeline.
+If all child pipelines perform common data pre-processing work, then it should be extracted into the first step of the pipeline.

 In this exercise, it is limited to capturing domain of features using